 Roofers typically apply acrylic coats in two separate steps.
 After applying the first coat, roofing professionals run the second layer perpendicular to the initial layer.
 Acrylic flat roof coatings can be used as a roll on roof sealer, a flat roof spray sealant, a brush-on layer of protection, or even a squeegeed coating system.

 Solvent-Based Asphalt Coatings

-Solvent-Based Silicone Coatings
+Solvent-Based Silicone Roof Sealants

-These coatings are different than just an asphalt-based layer.
-An asphalt emulsion is a water-based material formed with clay and a blend of inorganic and organic fibers.
+These coatings are different from an asphalt-based layer.
+An asphalt emulsion is a water-based material formed with clay and a blend of organic and inorganic fibers.
 Each coating is available in black, brown, or reflective titanium.
-One of the biggest advantages of an asphalt emulsion is how easily roofers can apply it.
+One of the most significant advantages of an asphalt emulsion is how easily roofers can apply it.